 Please take time to familiarise yourself with how our system works and ensure that you have discussed fully with your doctor the best way of accessing their care in an emergency.
 Also make sure all relevant family members, including helpers, have access to our emergency numbers and understand what to do in an emergency.

-Doctors are only able to provide advice if the patient has been seen at our practice, as lack of proper notes, including medication history and allergies, could give rise to poor outcomes for patients and liability for doctors.
+Doctors are only able to provide advice if the patient has been seen at our practice as a lack of proper notes, including medication history and allergies, could give rise to poor outcomes for patients and liability for doctors.

 What to do in an Emergency